 The programs and resources of the OUR can help to empower you to take the next step that you need in order to engage in undergraduate research.
 We hope that all students will use these resources in ways appropriate to their situations and feel welcomed into the communities of performance, scholarship and research that comprise the Carolina campus.

 We look forward to helping you to pursue topics of your greatest intellectual and creative interests, and to communicate the results through campus symposia, publications, and professional meetings.
-The Office for Undergraduate Research is located in 220 Graham Memorial Hall.
+The Office for Undergraduate Research is located in on the third floor of Steele building.

 Please stop by the office or contact us with any questions or comments!